What is Succession Planting? See How to Increase Your Harvest

 Plant a second crop in the gaps left behind!

 What is succession planting?
 It’s simple!
 When your first crops are finished, make the most of the limited space and plan out second (or third!) plantings.
-After all, your bed’s already prepared!
-See which veggies are best for another planting—so it harvests before frost comes!
+After all, your beds are already prepared!
+See which veggies are best for another planting—so you can harvest before the frost comes!

 What is Succession Planting?